-- 1.1.4.1 This initial SoCG has been developed during the DCO pre-examination phase and will be progressed during the examination phase of the Mona Offshore Wind Project.
+- 1.1.4.1 This SoCG has been developed during the DCO pre-examination phase and has been progressed during the Examination phase of the Mona Offshore Wind Project.
 In accordance with discussions between the parties, the SoCG is focused on those issues raised by NRW (A) within its response to the Scoping Report, Section 42 consultation and as raised through the Evidence Plan Process that has underpinned the pre-application consultation between the parties.
-This initial SoCG also includes those issues raised by NRW (A) during the post-application phase (i.e. relevant representations and pre-examination meetings) and also considers the matters raised by the Applicant in response to relevant representations).
+This SoCG also includes those issues raised by NRW (A) during the post-application phase (i.e. relevant representations and pre-examination meetings) and also considers the matters raised by the Applicant in response to relevant representations as well as matters raised by both the Applicant and NRW (A) throughout the Examination.

-- In accordance with discussions between the Applicant and NRW (A), the SoCG is 1.1.4.2 focused on the topics listed in paragraph 1.1.2.7.
+- 1.1.4.2 In accordance with discussions between the Applicant and NRW (A), the SoCG is focused on the topics listed in paragraph 1.1.2.7.

 - 1.1.4.3 The structure of this SoCG is as follows:

 - Section 1.1: Introduction

 - Section 1.2: Summary of SoCG

 - Section 1.3: Summary of consultation

 - Section 1.4: Agreements log